iamtrep/hubitat-dandanache/zigbee-map-app/README.md

 # Hubitat Zigbee Map

-Allows you to visually render the Zigbee map of your Hubitat system.
+This application allows you to visualize the topology and connectivity of your Zigbee network.

 ![Zigbee Map](zigbee-map.png "Zigbee Map")

-### Install using HPM (offers automatic updates)
-Follow the steps below if you already have the "Hubitat Package Manager" app installed in your Hubitat hub.
-This steps must only be executed once:
-   * In the Hubitat interface, click "Apps" in the left menu.
-   * Click "Hubitat Package Manager" from the apps list.
-   * Click "Install", then "Search by Keywords".
-   * Enter "Zigbee Map" in the search box and click "Next".
-   * Click "Zigbee Map by Dan Danache" and click "Next".
-   * Read the license agreement and click "Next".
-   * When the "Installation complete" message appears, click "Next".
-   * In the Hubitat interface, click "Apps" in the left menu.
-   * Click "Add user app" button in the top right.
-   * Click "Zigbee Map" from the list.

-To access the Zigbee Map app at any time, follow these steps:
-   * In the Hubitat interface, click "Apps" in the left menu.
-   * Click "Zigbee Map" from the apps list.
-   * Click the "View Zigbee map" option.
-   * Sit back and watch the application build the map of your Zigbee mesh.
-   * The Zigbee map is complete once the Interview Queue is empty.

-### How it works
-Each Zigbee device keeps a list of devices that it can communicate best with and that can be used to reach to other devices in the mesh.
-This list is called the Neighbors Table.

-The Zigbee map is built by directly interviewing every Zigbee device in the mesh for its Neighbors Table.
-That's why the rendered Zigbee map should be very accurate.

-Once you start the HTML application, the following happens:
-1. First, the application asks the Zigbee Coordinator (Hubitat hub) for its Neighbors Table.
-1. Once the Coordinator's neighbors list is retrieved, all neighbors are put in an Interview Queue.
-This is done in order to make sure that only one device is interviewed at a time.
-1. The data gathering process continues with the neighbor's neighbors, and it stops only when all devices are interviewed (Interview Queue is empty).

-> **Important**<br>
-> Be patient.
-Each interview require multiple interactions between the application and the device, so getting the full neighbors list for a single Zigbee device might take up-to 20 seconds.

-Notes:
-- Some Zigbee Router devices ignore the command to provide their Neighbors List.
-These are crappy devices you should probably bin for not conforming to the Zigbee specification.
-- If a device does not respond to the interview request, a timeout is issued after 25 seconds.
-- Zigbee End Devices (usually battery powered, sleepy devices) are not interviewed since they won't probably respond to the interview, on the account that they are busy sleeping.
-- Some Zigbee End Devices are reported by their neighbors as Zigbee Routers, so the app tries to interview them (just wait for the 25 seconds timeout to kick in).
-- Once the Zigbee Map is completely built, you can right-click any node to add it back to the Interview Queue for another round :)
+## Installation

+If you have already installed the **Hubitat Package Manager** app on your Hubitat hub, you can use it to install the **Zigbee Map** app and receive automatic updates.
+To install the Zigbee Map app using the Hubitat Package Manager, follow these steps:

+1. Go to the **Apps** menu in the Hubitat interface.
+2. Select **Hubitat Package Manager** from the list of apps.
+3. Click **Install** and then **Search by Keywords**.
+4. Type **Zigbee Map** in the search box and click **Next**.
+5. Choose **Zigbee Map by Dan Danache** and click **Next**.
+6. Read the license agreement and click **Next**.
+7. Wait for the installation to complete and click **Next**.
+8. Go back to the **Apps** menu in the Hubitat interface.
+9. Click the **Add user app** button in the top right corner.
+10. Select **Zigbee Map** from the list of apps.

+## Usage

+To use the Zigbee Map app, follow these steps:

+1. Go to the **Apps** menu in the Hubitat interface.
+2. Select **Zigbee Map** from the list of apps.
+3. Click the **View Zigbee map** option.
+4. Watch the app build the map of your Zigbee network.
+5. The Zigbee network map is ready when the Interview Queue is empty.

+## How it works
+Each Zigbee device keeps a list of other devices that are within direct radio range.
+This list is called the "Neighbors Table".

+The Neighbors Table helps the device to discover and maintain routes to other devices on the Zigbee network.
+The Neighbors Table also stores information about the device type, relationship, capability, and link quality of each neighbor.
+This information is used to optimize the network performance and reliability.

+The Zigbee Map application allows you to visualize the topology and connectivity of your Zigbee network.
+It works by first querying each device in the network for its Neighbors List.
+It then combines all the responses and displays a graph with nodes representing devices and edges representing links.
+The map reflects the current state of the Zigbee network, as the data is gathered in real time.

+Data collection process:

+1. When you launch the HTML application, it requests the Neighbors Table from the Zigbee Coordinator (Hubitat hub), which contains the list of devices that are directly connected to the hub and their link quality.

+1. The application then adds all the neighbors to an **Interview Queue**, which ensures that only one device is queried at a time.

+1. The application repeats this process for each device in the queue, asking for its neighbors and adding them to the queue, until all devices are interviewed and the queue is empty.

+> **Important**: Be patient; each interview require multiple interactions between the application and the device, so getting the full neighbors list for a single Zigbee device might take up-to 20 seconds.

+## Additional notes

+- Some Zigbee Router devices may not comply with the Zigbee specification and fail to provide their Neighbors List when requested.
+These devices are not recommended for use in your Zigbee network.

+- The application waits for 25 seconds for each device to respond to the interview request.
+If there is no response, the device is marked as unresponsive and the application moves on to the next device in the queue.

+- Zigbee End Devices (typically battery-powered devices that enter sleep mode to conserve energy) are not queried for their Neighbors List, as they are unlikely to respond while sleeping.

+- Some Zigbee End Devices may be incorrectly identified as Zigbee Routers by their neighbors.
+The application attempts to interview these devices, but will likely encounter a timeout.

+- After the Zigbee Map is fully rendered, you can update the network information of any device by right-clicking on its node and adding it to the Interview Queue.
+This may be useful for devices that were previously unresponsive or have changed their status.

 ---